MasaCMS/MasaBootstrap5/README.md

 ## Building this project
 This Masa Theme comes with all the CSS en JS file precompiled.
-If you wish to build the project yourself, then you can do soo with [NPM](https://nodejs.org/).
+If you wish to build the project yourself, then you can do so with [NPM](https://nodejs.org/).
 Make sure NPM is installed.
 First install the depencies; open a terminal, goto the root folder of this Theme and type:

     `npm install`